 Before setting up business in the UK, you should always contact your local authority to find out if there are any area-specific or industry-specific permits or zoning restrictions that could limit your activities.
 That being said, there are a few major permits that many businesses operating across all local authorities in the UK will need to be aware of before they open their doors.

-To help you get started, we’ll explore some of the most common licences that UK businesses must or should obtain before they start trading – but it’s important to remember that your company’s licensing needs will vary wildly based upon the type of business you’re running and what types of activities you plan to carry out.
+To help you get started, we have listed some of the most common licences that UK businesses must or should obtain before they start trading.
+However, it’s important to remember that your company’s licensing needs will vary wildly based upon the type of business you’re running and what types of activities you plan to carry out.

 If your business intends to play recorded music, stage live music events in public, play live music in a theatre or used sound recordings for a theatrical production, you must apply to the PPL PRS for what is called ‘TheMusicLicence’.